 Student writing can be a good way to assess a variety of outcomes, from knowledge and basic mastery of content to skills like analysis, critical thinking and (obviously) writing.
 One advantage of using written work is that it is easy to integrate into classroom or course routines, including fieldwork and research.
 Another advantage is that with the use of a rubric, much of the time spent scoring and providing feedback to students can overlap with grading.
-Some advantages of using written work is that it is easy to integrate into classroom or course routines and, if you use a rubric, much of the time spent grading and providing feedback to students can overlap with grading.
-The main disadvantage is that without some kind of standard set of criteria (e.g. rubric), different people are likely to assess the same student evidence (i.e.: paper) in different ways.
+However, without some kind of standard set of criteria (e.g., rubric), different people are likely to assess the same student evidence (e.g., paper) in different ways.